arbCoding/sac-format/README.md

         because programming is a necessary, but minor, component of their actual work.
 It doesn't matter if other people can understand it, or if it compiles without warnings, or if it compiles for anyone other than the person that wrote it, so long as it allows the author to do their work.
     - Won't compile on standard compilers
         - It's cool when people get to use super-fast/efficient compilers, I get it.
-For code very specific code, that will never get distributed, thats awesome.
+For code that is very specific and will never get distributed, that's awesome.
         - My priority is for the code to be accessible.
-I use GCC because anyone cant get it, anywhere, for free, with relatively little effort/trouble.
+I use GCC because anyone can get it, anywhere, for free, with relatively little effort/trouble.
     - Won't compile on modern hardware
         - (Generic scenario) Someone wrote some awesome code, X years ago, for the PowerPC MacOs (before Mac went to Intel, and definitely before they went to their mX cpu line).
 Too bad it's impossible/very difficult to run it on a modern computer (or a different OS).